-Join Brad Batesole for an in-depth discussion in this video Create new Direct Sponsored Content, part of Up and Running with LinkedIn Sponsored Content.
+Join Brad Batesole for an in-depth discussion in this video Create new Direct Sponsored Content, part of LinkedIn Sponsored Content.

 - We are back here in our campaign manager, and this time, I want to talk about creating "Direct Sponsored Content".
 If you recall from earlier, when we took a look at the overview of sponsored updates, we touched on the idea of direct sponsored content, and this is material that is not going to appear on your company page.
 You are going to create this content, and publish it strictly to those that you're advertising to.
 It is a great way to personalize and customize information, and you can replicate it multiple times, and change the creative, and the words, slightly, without having it all appear on your company page.

 Again, to walk back through how we get into creating these sponsored updates, I will select the account that I want to put the update within, in this case, I am using the "B2B Market" account within the lynda.com page.
 I will select that account, and once I am in this view, I will go up to the top right corner and select "Create campaign".
 From here, we are still going to be creating a sponsored update, so in the first option, I will choose "Select".
 Just as we did before, we need to give this campaign a name.

 I am going to call it "Marketing Tips", and then, let's say, in this case, we are actually going to be sponsoring this to sales professionals.
 And, I will do the USA.
 I did not use the same format as I used the last time I created a campaign name.
 That is because I wanted to show you that you can use a pipe, or a hyphen, to help differentiate between some of these criteria.
 You want to do whatever makes sense for your goals and how you organize your information, but once you come up with a name in convention, I suggest, you stick with it.